Tuscany’s Hidden Gems

-Tuscany is a beautiful region that attracts many tourists year after year, with its luscious countryside and equally delicious culinary delights.
-This, amongst many other things that Tuscany has to offer, means that nobody can resist Tuscany holidays!
-But what if you’ve already been and seen all the top attractions, or want to try more authentic experiences?
-Here we list the hidden gems that you must visit on your trip to Tuscany.
+Tuscany is a beautiful region that attracts many tourists every year with its luscious countryside and equally delicious culinary delights.
+This, amongst many other things that Tuscany has to offer, means that nobody can resist our stunning villas in Tuscany!
+However, what if you’ve already been to and seen all the top tourist attractions, or want to discover a more authentic Tuscan experience?
+Here, we list the hidden gems that we think you must visit on your trip to Tuscany.

-Parco Naturale de Maremma: The park is a protected wildlife area and offers everything a nature-lover would want from a park.
-The Maremma National Park is one of the best places for hiking, with organised treks available to the stunning and secluded cove of Cala di Forno, from June to September.
+As we mentioned, few places in Italy can boast the stunning swathes of natural land that Tuscany contains.
+The Maremma Regional Park is a protected area running alongside Tuscany’s coast in the south of the region, close to the city of Grosseto.
+The park is a protected wildlife area and offers everything a nature lover would want from a park.
+The Maremma Regional Park is one of the best places for hiking, with organised treks available to the stunning and secluded cove of Cala di Forno, from June to September.

-Pinocchio Park: You may not know that Pinocchio originated in Tuscany, with the author growing up in Collodi, a little town in Tuscany.
+You may not know that Pinocchio originated in Tuscany, with the author growing up in Collodi, a little town just 30 minutes from Lucca.
 What makes this town even more of a desirable destination to visit is the Pinocchio Park, which is a fun activity for all the family.
 The park includes obstacle courses, rides, mazes, a museum, playgrounds and Pinocchio puppet shows.

-Saturnia Hot Springs: If you’re tired from walking or feeling full from a day of indulging on Tuscan food and wine, relaxing in a hot spring may be the perfect way to unwind.
-The Saturnia’s natural thermal pools are set in a stunning valley that boasts a beautiful location that will help you relax, and what makes this so perfect is the price tag, it’s completely free!
+If you’re tired from walking or feel full from a day of indulging on Tuscan food and wine, relaxing in a hot spring may be the perfect way to unwind.
+Saturnia’s natural thermal pools are set in a stunning valley that boasts a beautiful location that will definitely help you relax.
+What makes this so perfect, however, is the price tag: it’s completely free!

-Bizzarri: This charming shop sits in the heart of Florence, with glass jars that hold ancient apothecary wisdom.
-This shop will offer you spices and essences.
-Or if you’ve been painting or taking pictures of the beautiful landscapes Italy has to offer you will find everything you may possibly need for your art in this shop.
+Florence is one of Tuscany’s most popular locations, thanks to its abundance of Italian Renaissance art and architecture.
+A visit to the city is indeed not to be missed, but what if you’re looking for the quiet little secrets hidden from the gaze of tourists?
+Bizzarri is a charming shop sat in the heart of Florence, with glass jars that hold ancient apothecary wisdom.
+This shop will offer you spices and essences, or if you’ve been painting or taking pictures of the beautiful landscapes Italy has to offer, you will find everything you will need for your art in this shop.

-San Miniato: Talking of hilltop towns, one you must add to the list is the medieval hill town of San Miniato that mirrors the setting of classic Renaissance paintings.
-The architecture, cobbled streets and worldly charm will transport you to another time.
-San Miniato overlooks the Arno River Valley.
-If this wasn’t enough to sway you, the town is also the centre of the premier truffle country with many to sample!
+Talking of hilltop towns, one you must add to the list is the Medieval town of San Miniato that overlooks the Arno River Valley, the setting of classic Renaissance paintings.
+The architecture, cobbled streets and otherworldly charm will transport you to another time.
+If this isn’t enough to tempt you, the town is also the centre of the premier truffle country, with many to sample!